 Hilton is an absolutely fantastic company to work for.
-I should know, I’m in the middle of my second year with the company.
+I should know, I’m in the middle of my third year with the company.
 There is so much to this company, from it’s deep history, it’s strong culture, to it’s bright future that leads me to think this is the right place for me to work.

 Hilton’s CEO is Highly Visible & Active

 Hilton is the only company I’ve worked for that I can honestly say that I would recognize it’s CEO if he crossed my path.

 Chris Nassetta is the CEO of Hilton, and he’s one of the most known and respected CEO’s in the world.
 His executive biography can be found here.
 Chris Nassetta turned the Hilton brand around from a complacent, almost struggling hotel chain into a world class place to stay.
 The story behind that can be found here.
 More recently Chris Nassetta was featured on Glassdoor rankings, see Hilton’s press release here.
 Chris Nassetta has given interviews on what he does to insure success, as seen here.

 It’s such a motivator to know who my CEO is and that he’s active in making this company run to the best of it’s abilities.
 It’s a dream of mine to have my photo taken shaking his hand one day.

 Hilton’s Recognition Website & Programs

 Hilton goes above and beyond when it comes to recognizing it’s employees.
 It all started with Conrad Hilton’s original vision.
 It means so much to know that the place I work wants to shine a light every time I do the right thing.